sulfo/xml-sitemap-feed/readme.txt

 = Plugin developers =

-Since 3.8.5, there is a FILTER hook `robotstxt_sitemap_url` available that lets you filter the URL for the sitemap reference in the generated robots.txt.
-It accepts both string (for single url) and array (for multiple urls) as return.
+Since 3.8.5, there is a FILTER hook `xml_sitemap_url` available that lets you filter the URL for the sitemap reference in the generated robots.txt and the home URL in the sitemap.
+It accepts both string (for single url) and array (for multiple urls) and should receive the same.
 See pre-packaged examples of it's use in xml-sitemap.php for the qTranslate and xLanguage plugins.

 = Credits =